chrisbpawsey/hpc-intro/_episodes/040-scheduler.md

 ```
 {: .output}

-We can see all the details of our job, most importantly that it is in the "R" or "RUNNING" state.
+We can see all the details of our job, most importantly that it is in the "R" (Running) state.
-Sometimes our jobs might need to wait in a queue ("PENDING") or have an error.
+Sometimes our jobs might need to wait in a queue, "Q" (Queued) state or have an error.
-The best way to check our job's status is with `squeue`.
+The best way to check our job's status is with ``qstat``.
-Of course, running `squeue` repeatedly to check on things can be a little tiresome.
+Of course, running ``qstat`` repeatedly to check on things can be a little tiresome.
-To see a real-time view of our jobs, we can use the `watch` command.
+To see a real-time view of our jobs, we can use the ``watch`` command.
-`watch` reruns a given command at 2-second intervals.
+``watch`` reruns a given command at 2-second intervals.
 Let's try using it to monitor another job.

 ```
-[remote]$ sbatch example-job.sh
+[remote]$ qsub example-job.sh
-[remote]$ watch squeue -u yourUsername
+[remote]$ watch qtat -u yourUsername
 ```
 {: .bash}

 You should see an auto-updating display of your job's status.
 When it finishes, it will disappear from the queue.
-Press `Ctrl-C` when you want to stop the `watch` command.
+Press ``Ctrl-C`` when you want to stop the ``watch`` command.

 ## Customizing a job